OOyaluade/cloud-infra-bootstrapping/README.md

 # 📌 AWS CLI & IAM Setup

 # 🏥 Cloud Infra Bootstrapping for Startup in:

 - Healthcare
 - MLE / DS
 - E.T.C

-This project bootstraps a **production-ready cloud platform** designed for **healthcare SaaS applications, machine learning workflows, and enterprise observability with toolings to allow experts to customize later — without blocking early progress.**
+This project bootstraps a **production-ready cloud platform** designed for **healthcare SaaS applications, machine learning workflows, and enterprise observability with tooling to allow experts to customize later — without blocking early progress.**

 Originally built for the fictional company **CareMesh Health**, this platform simulates real-world AWS cloud infrastructure needs for fast-growing SaaS and ML-driven healthcare companies.